awsdocs/aws-glue-developer-guide/doc_source/console-jobs.md

 + **Start time** shows the date and time \(local time\) that the job started\.
 + **End time** shows the date and time \(local time\) that the job ended\.

+For a specific job run, you can **View run metrics**, which displays graphs of metrics for the selected job run\.
+For more information about how to enable metrics and interpret the graphs, see [Job Monitoring and Debugging](monitor-profile-glue-job-cloudwatch-metrics.md)\.

 ### Details<a name="console-jobs-details-details"></a>

 The **Details** tab includes attributes of your job\.
 It shows you the details about the job definition and also lists the triggers that can start this job\.
 Each time one of the triggers in the list fires, the job is started\.
 For the list of triggers, the details include the following: